AnshulDohare/AnshulDohare/README.md

-- 👋 Hi, I’m @AnshulDohare
+- 👋 Hi, I’m **AnshulDohare**
 - 👀 I’m interested in Android Development
-- 🌱 I’m currently learning DSA in C++.
+- 🌱 I’m currently learning Java and Android App Development.
 - 💞️ I’m looking to collaborate on any app development project.
 - 📫 How to reach me ...
-My email - anshuldohare6904@gmail.com
+My email - anshuldohare6903@gmail.com

 <!---
 AnshulDohare/AnshulDohare is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.